DUNE/dune-justin/docs/tutorials.dune.md

 30 from where the job is running will be considered.
 In practice, 30 means within North America or within Europe, but not from one to the other.
 5. `--rss-mb 4000` asks for 4000 MiB of memory.
-Since `--processors` is not given, the default of 1 processor is requested.
+Since `--processors` is not given, the default of 1 processor is workflowed.
 6. `--env NUM_EVENTS=1` sets the environment variable NUM_EVENTS.
 If you look back at the jobscript you will see this variable causes LArSoft to process just 1 event from the input file it is given.